sylvainsf/rafter/README.md

 *   **Prompt Engineering:** All LLM interactions use carefully designed prompts, specific to each agent and task.
 These prompts are crucial for controlling the LLM's behavior and ensuring the quality of the generated data.

 *   **Dataset 1: Validation Dataset (Directly from Sources):**
     *   The Ingestion Agents (OpenAPI and Golang) use their respective prompts to transform the extracted information (from the OpenAPI spec and Go tests) into the `{"messages": [...]}` format required by the Azure OpenAI fine-tuning API.
-This dataset serves as a baseline for validation.
+This dataset serves as a baseline for validation and should be highly accurate as the LLM is only given the structure of the ingested data and asked to turn it into a human readable tuple for fine tuning.

 *   **Dataset 2: Training Dataset (Synthetically Generated Variants with Agentic Validation):**
     *   A larger Azure OpenAI model (e.g., `gpt-4`) is used to generate variations of the question-answer pairs in the validation dataset.
 This expands the training data and improves the LLM's robustness.